ifzz/dr_ge/docs/PLUGINS.md

     recompile.
 For example, one could have an implementation of a scripting plugin that uses the reference Lua 5.1 library, and then another that uses LuaJIT.
 The user can then choose which one to use via a config entry.
+ 3) When a third-party dependency is written in C++ or uses a different licence, they can be isolated to the plugin rather than placed in the main code base.
+This keeps the engine's main code base clean and consistent.

 Because one of the primary goals of the engine is to keep the build system simple, offloading third-party libraries into plugins and making use of